nicolgit/blast/README.md

 - You choose where it lives
 - You can move it anytime

 👉 Local?
 Cloud?
 USB drive?
-Your choice.
+It is your choice.

 ## 🔐 Core principles